Shoulder Pain

 Shoulder pain is a very common reason for consulting a doctor.
 The shoulder is the most mobile of all our joints, and also the most used since it forms the connection between three different bones — the scapula, humerus, and clavicle.
 It is involved in a number of ordinary, everyday movements such as combing your hair, drinking a coffee, and driving a car, and these repetitive movements can weaken the shoulder.

-The shoulder is also a highly complex joint as it is made up of several articulations, muscles, and tendons.
-Shoulder pain can therefore have a number of causes, which will determine how the pain should be treated.
+The shoulder is a highly complex joint as it is made up of several articulations, muscles, and tendons.
+Shoulder pain has a number of causes, which determines how the pain is treated.
 For this reason, it is important to consult a doctor if you have persistent shoulder pain.

 Causes of Shoulder Problems

-Due to the complexity of the shoulder’s anatomical structure, shoulder pain could come from a number of sources, such as the joints, tendons, muscles, nerves, or bones.
+Due to the complexity of the shoulder’s anatomical structure, shoulder pain comes from several sources, such as the joints, tendons, muscles, nerves, or bones.
 In the vast majority of cases, it is caused by shoulder tendinitis, and inflammation in the muscle tendons that allow the shoulder to move (called “rotator cuffs”), which can be due to either the natural wear and tear that comes with aging, an acute pull or strain injury or repetitive strain (for example, from work-related activity or exercise involving repetitive movements).

-A painful shoulder may also be linked to conditions such as bursitis or bone calcification, an injury (i.e. muscle and tendon tears, sprains, or dislocations, or humerus, shoulder blade, or collar bone fractures) or inflammatory disorders such as arthritis.
+A painful shoulder is also linked to conditions such as bursitis or bone calcification, an injury (i.e. muscle and tendon tears, sprains, or dislocations, or humerus, shoulder blade, or collar bone fractures) or inflammatory disorders such as arthritis.

 Symptoms of Shoulder Problems